hello-robot/stretch_mujoco/README.md

 ### Feature Requests and Bug reporting

 All the enhancements/missing features/Bugfixes are tracked by [Issues](https://github.com/hello-robot/stretch_mujoco/issues) filed.
 Please feel free to file an issue if you would like to report bugs or request a feature addition.

+## Contributing

+This repository uses [pre-commit hooks](https://pre-commit.com/) to enforce consistent formatting and style.

+Install pre-commit in the dev optional dependencies: `uv pip install ".[dev]`

+Install the hooks locally: cd to the top-level of this repository and run `pre-commit install`.

+Run pre-commit manually: `pre-commit run --all-files`

 ## Acknowledgment